 To use the injection:

 - First, gather the items you will need on a clean cloth or towel in a well-lighted area.

 - Wash your hands with soap and water.
 Do not touch your hair or skin afterwards.

 - Remove one prefilled syringe from the carton in the refrigerator.
 Take the syringe out of the protective wrapper.
 Allow 20 minutes for the syringe to warm up to room temperature before injecting the medicine.

-- Check the liquid in the prefilled syringe to see if it is cloudy or contains any particles.
-If the liquid is cloudy, do not use the syringe.
-Call the company at 1-800-887-8100 for help.
+- Check the liquid in the prefilled syringe.
+It should be clear or colorless to slightly yellow.
+If the liquid is cloudy or has particles in it, do not use the syringe.
 Take out another syringe and follow the same steps for warming.

 - Choose an injection site on your body.
 Clean the injection site with a fresh alcohol wipe, and let it dry.

 - Pick up the 1-milliliter prefilled syringe and hold it as you would a pencil, using the hand you write with.
 Remove the plastic cover from the needle, but do not touch the needle itself.